Nassau Gambling Regulation

 • Copies of financial documents

-Individuals who apply for a gaming facility license should be informed that the application fee is $1 million and there is an annual fee of up to $75 million depending on the location.
+Individuals who apply for a gaming facility license should know that the application fee is $1 million, and there is an annual fee of up to $75 million depending on the location.
 Once issued, the license is valid for 10 years.
-What is more, casinos need to pay 10% taxes on all gross gaming revenues generated from activities other than slots.
-The gross revenue from slots is taxed at a rate between 37% and 45%.
+In addition, casinos must pay a 10% tax on all gross gaming revenue generated from activities other than slots.
+Gross revenue from slots is taxed at a rate of between 37% and 45%.

-Since the provision of online gambling services is prohibited throughout the state, no regulator issues remote gambling licenses to operators.
-However, operators that offer virtual sports betting services need to register with the Gaming Commission and receive approval for conducting contests.
-Under the New York Racing, Pari-Mutuel Wagering and Breeding Law, section 1403 and section 1404, applicants need to have their background fully checked and must introduce measures to prevent minors from participating in gambling activities.
+Because the provision of online gambling services is prohibited throughout the state, no regulator issues remote gambling licenses to operators.
+However, operators that offer virtual sports betting services need to register with the Gaming Commission and receive approval to conduct contests.
+Under the New York Racing, Pari-Mutuel Wagering and Breeding Law, Sections 1403 and 1404, applicants must undergo a complete background check and implement measures to prevent minors from participating in gambling activities.

-As for now, virtual sports betting businesses operate under a temporary license.
-It is obtained only if the applicants have operated in the state of New York before 10 November 2015 and file a form that contains the following information:
+For now, virtual sports betting businesses operate under a temporary license.
+It is granted only if the applicants operated in the state of New York before November 10, 2015, and file a form containing the following information:

 • Contact information